 Accepting the risks

 When we accept a wedding any time from Mid-October through to around April there is a fair chance that our job is going to be more difficult than usual in one way or another.
 There is an increased possibility that it could become significantly more difficult if we’re hit with especially bad weather conditions.
-That’s what we’re dealing with at the moment.
+That’s what we’re seeing at the moment.
 And whilst accepting that risk and dealing with any blips is all part of delivering a professional service, it is unfair to expect a supplier to work for less when they are actually likely to be working harder or with more difficult conditions.

 Wedding venues have set a dangerous president for small businesses

 When freak weather hits such as this snow, shooting a wedding becomes a much more complicated process.
 Our preparation begins much earlier than usual for example.
 We have to be on near constant weather watch.
 We have to plan several routes just in case.
-We have to leave several hours before we’re even due to arrive just so we can make sure we’re there in time- adding several hours to an already long work day.
+Then we have to leave several hours before we’re even due to arrive just so we can make sure we’re there in time- adding several hours to an already long work day.
 Or, we have to pay out for a local hotel the night before if there’s a chance we may not make it on the morning of the wedding itself.
 This comes with increased issues at home like arranging overnight child care or someone to care for pets.